Products & Technology – Bionics & Prosthetics

 Next Step’s Expertise in Bionic and Prosthetic Technologies

-Next Step Bionics & Prosthetics, Inc. is a leader in bionic and prosthetic technologies, providing only the latest innovations to clientele.
+Next Step Bionics & Prosthetics, Inc. is a leader in bionic and prosthetic technologies, providing only the latest innovations to patients.
 By working with manufacturers, we have direct access to the most progressive advancements on the market.
 These components are tools for patients to reach their potential, stay active, and achieve their goals.

 Prosthetists and assistants are involved in the research and development of bionics and prosthetics.
 As a result, patients and amputee staff members are often asked to beta-test new components.
 Next Step is privileged to demonstrate these technologies for medical personnel as well as our staff, patients, and communities.